diogoaurelio/schedoscopeWiki/Test-Framework.md

 | 1       | 1234    | 11111.11 | 22222.22 | t1y1716cfcq0 | {'tag1':'val1', 'tag2':'val2'} |
 | 2       | 5678    | 33333.33 | 44444.44 | t1y1716cfcqx | {'tag3':'val3', 'tag4':'val4'} |

-For specifying lists and maps, the standard Scala types List, Map can be used.
+For specifying lists and maps, the standard Scala types List and Map can be used.
 In order to specify input for views which contain structures (i.e., Hive STRUCT fields), refer to the section 'Defining structs as input'.
 Please note that:

 * When defining data, auto-completion can be used - i.e. all fields of the current view are in scope.
-* When defining values, these are type-checked against the column type at compile-time.
+* When defining values, these are type-checked against the column type at compile-time; hence errors can be detected early in the test creation process.

 ## Default Value generation